qualys-marketing/www.qualys.com/README.md

 Eleventy will start a local web server, usually at http://localhost:8080/.
 Browse to that URL to verify the site loads.
 Scroll down to the bottom of the page.
 Below the footer, you'll see a data dump of all variables accessible to the page you are viewing.
 Make changes to files.
-Stage, commit and push the changes back to Github in VS Code.
+Stage, commit and push the changes back to Github (you can use VS Code to commit and push changes).
 Go to https://github.com/javanigus/qualys/commits/main to verify commit in Github.
 Go to Netlify to verify changes are published (https://qualys-poc2.netlify.app/).
-Create a .env file in the project root folder and add the following to it.
+Create a .env file in the project root folder and add the content from a coworker's .env file.

-    ENVIRONMENT=development

 ## Overview of file structure